-The key idea behind using a stack is that it allows for easy access and removal of the most recently added element, which can be useful in situations when we need to keep track of a history of actions or reverse actions.
-So based on various use cases, there are several applications of the stack in programming and DSA problem-solving.
+The key idea behind using a stack is that it allows for easy access and removal of the most recently added element, which can be useful in situations when we need to keep track of a history of data or actions.
+So based on various use cases, there are several applications of the stack in programming.

-Here are some examples of popular applications of the stack in data structures and algorithms.
+Here are some popular real life applications of the stack.

 The UNDO/REDO functionality in text editors and image editing software can be implemented using two separate stacks: one for undo and one for redo.
 Every time we perform an action on the document or image, a new record containing information about the action is created and added to the top of the undo stack.

 This is a common and efficient method to implement the undo/redo functionality.
-But there are other methods that can be used such as using a doubly linked list.
+There are other methods that can be used such as using a doubly linked list.
 Think and explore!

 Stack can be used in systems where memory is allocated in a static way to manage memory allocation or track which memory blocks are in use.
 It can also be used to keep track of function calls in a program and ensure that the program returns to the correct location when a function is complete.
 For example, the Java Virtual Machine (JVM) uses this concept in keeping track of the state of a running Java program.

-Delimiter checking is a process that verifies if a string of characters has matching pairs of delimiters, such as parentheses, brackets, and curly braces.
-One way of accomplishing this is by using a stack data structure and keeping track of the delimiters encountered while parsing the string.
+Delimiter checking is a process that verifies if a string of characters has matching pairs of delimiters like parentheses, brackets, curly braces, etc. One idea is to do this using a stack by keeping track of the delimiters encountered while parsing the string.
+Here are the steps:

 {